cozmato/cozmato/README.md

 - Mentor junior developers and contribute to open-source projects.

-🔍 **Open to collaborations, freelance projects, and tech discussions!**

 Would you like any modifications (e.g., more focus on DevOps, AI, or mobile development)?
 Let me know! 🚀